baixiaobest/Simple-TCP/README.md

 In case of ACK packet, data field contains no packet, data length is thus zero.

 ### Maximum data field size
-The maximum size of packet is 1 Kb, thus the maximum size of data a packet can carry over UDP is 1004 bytes.
+The maximum size of packet is 1 Kb, the header size is 14 bytes, thus the maximum size of data a packet can carry over UDP is 1010 bytes.

 ## Checksum Calculation